Join the info event to the OLTECH - Mentoring programme at 09 Sept. 2021 at 15:00; Link to our online meeting

 The concept of mentoring goes back to Greek mythology: Odysseus asked his friend Mentor to teach and advise his son Telemachus during his absence.
 However, it was often a woman, the goddess Pallas Athene, who carried out these duties in the form of Mentor.

-Doctoral candidates from their 2nd year of PhD, member of Graduate School Science, Medicine and Technology – OLTECH, member of the School V(School of Mathematics and Science) or member of a SFB or other coordinated programme
+Doctoral candidates from their 2nd year of PhD, member of Graduate School Science, Medicine and Technology – OLTECH, member of the School V (School of Mathematics and Science) School VI (School of Medicine and Health Sciences) or member of a SFB or other coordinated programme

 Are approached by the mentee and can come from companies, public authorities, industry, consulting institutions, universities, etc.